makman568/algofun/pq/traffic/consensus_traffic.md

 ## 7. Data Collection Methodology

 The empirical data was collected by instrumenting a standard Algorand participation node running in a **P2P hybrid mode**.
 The node was connected to the mainnet with a typical configuration of **~4 relay nodes** and **~60 P2P peers**.
+The core message counts cover 624 rounds within `consensus_messages-20251124.csv`, while the per-proposal detail log (`consensus_vote_details.csv`) spans 337 rounds (the detail logger was introduced partway through the capture window).

 **Note on node choice:** A participation node was chosen for data collection purely for operational convenience.
 The agreement layer's design ensures that all nodes—relay or non-relay—observe the same set of *distinct consensus messages* before reaching their local threshold, making any well-connected node suitable for measuring the theoretical message generation rate.
 The per-peer message flow is topology-independent.